Intrapersonal communication: Function and importance

 Intrapersonal communication serves a great variety of functions.
 They include internalization, self-regulation, processing information, and problem-solving.
-Because of this, some theorists understand intrapersonal communication as an "exceptionally powerful and pervasive tool for thinking".
-Various categorizations of these functions have been proposed.
-According to James P. Lantolf, two significant functions are to internalize cultural norms or ways of thinking and to regulate one's own activity.
+Because of this, communication theorist James P. Lantolf characterizes it as an "exceptionally powerful and pervasive tool for thinking".
+He identifies two significant functions: to internalize cultural norms or ways of thinking and to regulate one's own activity.
 The self-regulatory function of intrapersonal communication is sometimes understood in analogy to interpersonal communication.
 For example, parents may influence the behavior of their children by uttering phrases like "wait, think".
 Once the child has learned them, they can be employed to control behavior by uttering them internally.
 This way, people learn to modify, accept, or reject plans of action.

 According to Larry Ehrlich, intrapersonal communication has three main functions.
 One function is to monitor the environment and ensure that it is safe.
 In this regard, self-talk is used to analyze perceptions and to plan responses in case direct or indirect threats are detected.
 A closely related function is to bring harmony between the inner and outer world by making sense of oneself and one's environment.
 A third function is of a more existential nature and aims at dealing with loneliness.
 Many theorists also draw a close connection to the processes of searching and interpreting information.

-Inner speech may be required for various higher psychological processes to work.
-It has a vital role in various mental functions, such as shaping and controlling one's thoughts, regulating one's behavior, reasoning, problem-solving, and planning as well as remembering.
+Inner speech may be needed for many higher mental processes to work.
+It has a vital role in mental functions such as shaping and controlling one's thoughts, regulating one's behavior, reasoning, problem-solving, and planning as well as remembering.
 It often accompanies diverse communicative tasks, such as listening, speaking, reading, and writing, for example, to understand an expression or to formulate a new one.
-More specific applications are to calm oneself down in stressful situations and to internalize new knowledge when learning a second language, for example, when repeating new vocabulary to oneself in order to remember it.
+More specific applications are to calm oneself down in stressful situations and to internalize new knowledge when learning a second language.
+This happens when repeating new vocabulary to oneself in order to remember it.
 Intrapersonal communication can also be applied to a great variety of creative tasks, like using it to come up with musical compositions, paintings, or dance routines.

 Stanley B. Cunningham lists a total of 17 functions or characteristics commonly ascribed to intrapersonal communication.
-They include talking to oneself, dialogue between different parts of the self, perception, interpreting environmental cues and ascribing meaning to them, problem-solving, decision-making, introspection, reflection, dreaming, and self-persuasion.
+They include talking to oneself, dialogue between different parts of the self, and perception as well as interpreting environmental cues and ascribing meaning to them.
+Further functions are problem-solving, decision-making, introspection, reflection, dreaming, and self-persuasion.
 The goal of some external forms of intrapersonal communication, like taking notes at school or writing a shopping list, is to aid memory.
 In some cases, they can also help break down and address a complex problem in a series of smaller steps, as when solving a mathematical equation line by line.